Skip to main content

 Evaluating Your Findings

-- Check for Authenticity: Ensure that your potential purpose resonates with your true self, not just with others’ expectations or societal norms.
+• Check for Authenticity: Ensure potential purposes resonate with your true self rather than reflecting others’ expectations or societal definitions of success.

 Criteria for Selecting Your Life Purpose